-Next to good posture and a willingness to maintain your back ,the greatest support you can give your back is building strong and flexible supporting muscles using a good exercise program.You may have strong arms and legs but this does not mean your back is in a good and strong condition.
+Next to good posture and a willingness to maintain your back, the greatest support possible that you can give your back is building strong and flexible supporting muscles using a good exercise program.You may have strong arms and legs but this does not mean your back is in a good and strong and healthy condition.

 Your back and abdominal muscles are the greatest support of your spine and can be compared to that of guide wires that keep a tent upright and flexible.If the wires are not strong and taut the tent will bend or collapse and in the case of your spine swayback may result and the increased chance of pain and injury.

-Before you start any exercise program a complete evaluation by your doctor is recommended so that the correct exercises may be selected for your specific back problem.Your doctor may advise a initial recovery period especially for recent injuries where pulled or injured muscles need to heal.You may be referred to a physiotherapist to help with the healing of the muscles or treat muscles spasm.
+Before you start any exercise program a complete evaluation by your doctor is recommended so that the correct exercises may be selected for your specific back problem.Your doctor may advise an initial recovery period especially for recent injuries where pulled or injured muscles need to heal.You may then be referred to a physiotherapist who will devise an exercise plan to help with the healing of the muscles or treat muscles spasm.

 A few simple but important suggestions for a successful back exercise program

-1.If you are recovering from a back injury,follow only the exercises your doctor has recommended to avoid possible further injury.
+1.If you are recovering from a back injury, follow only the exercises your doctor or health specialist has recommended to avoid possible further injury.